 - Expiration (exhalation): The giving out of air and water vapours (the action of breathing out).

 The lungs, trachea, larynx, pharynx, nasal passages and the diaphragm are some essential parts that carry out this process.
 Do not worry, we will understand these terms in detail.

-- The air enters the body (inhalation) through the two external nostrils which have hairs and moist mucus membrane.
+- The air enters the body (inhalation) through the two external nostrils which have hairs and a moist mucus membrane.